tasmota/docs/docs/Bluetooth.md

 ```
 Without encryption support the driver will read data from found LYWSD03MMC via connection.
 This will increase power consumption of the sensor, but no "bind_key" is needed.

 The driver will start to scan for known sensors automatically using a hybrid approach, when encryption support is deactivated.
-In the first place MiBeacons are passively received and only found LYWSD03MMC-sensors will be connected at the given period to read data in order to be as energy efficient as possible.
+In the first place MiBeacons are passively received and only found LYWSD03MMC- and MHO-C401-sensors will be connected at the given period to read data in order to be as energy efficient as possible.
-Battery data is in general of questionable value for the LYWSD0x, CGD1 and (maybe) Flora (some are even hard coded on the device to 99%).
+Battery data is in general of questionable value for the LYWSD0x, CGD1, MHO-C401 and (maybe) Flora (some are even hard coded on the device to 99%).
 That's why only MJ_HT_V1, CGG1 (untested) and LYWSD03 (calculated battery level) will automatically update battery data.
 The other battery levels can be read by command.
+The internally very similiar LYWS03MMC and MHO-C401 behave very confusing in delivering battery status.
+Both report (fixed) 99% or 100% via encrypted payload or connected reading of the battery characteristic.
+But they can deliver a correct battery voltage in their payload of the temperature and humidity data, which will be mapped to a percentage level by the driver.

 #### Commands